 Physiology (BIOL 3614), Human Anatomy (BIOL 3624), Microbiology (BIOL 2114), Nutrition (BIOL 1133), Political Science (POSC 1513), Introduction to Psychology (PSY 1113), and Introduction to Sociology (SOC 1113).
-In addition, three semester hours are needed in each of the following categories: understanding art forms, western civilization and non-western culture.
-Additional coursework will also be necessary to reach the required total of 60 hours.
-Other courses recommended or required by some dental hygiene programs include General Chemistry II with lab and mathematics.
+In addition, three semester hours are needed in each of the following categories: understanding art forms, western non-western culture.
+Additional civilization and coursework will also be necessary to reach the required Other courses recommended or total of 60 hours. required by some dental hygiene programs include General Chemistry II with lab and mathematics.